 In January 2008, one of the leading international researchers in the field of molecular chemistry, Helmut Schwarz, acceded to the office of President of the Humboldt Foundation.
 After reading chemistry, he took his doctorate at Berlin University of Technology (TU) in 1972, completed his professorial qualifications there in 1974 and was appointed to a professorship for the theory and practice of mass spectrometry four years later.
 Helmut Schwarz has been Professor for Organic Chemistry at Berlin TU since 1983.

 He has worked as a visiting professor at a number of research institutions abroad, including Cambridge (Great Britain), Jerusalem and Haifa (Israel), Lausanne (Switzerland), Canberra (Australia), Innsbruck (Austria) as well as Paris and Strasbourg (France).
 He has been granted numerous awards for his work in basic research, amongst others, the Otto Bayer Award for Chemistry (1989), the German Research Foundation's Gottfried Wilhelm Leibniz Award (1989), the Alexander von Humboldt Foundation's Max Planck Research Award (1991), the International Mass Spectrometry Society's J.J.
-Thomson Medal in Gold (1994), the German-Israeli Lise Meitner-Alexander von Humboldt Award (1997), the German Chemical Society's Liebig Medal (1998), the ETH Zurich's Prelog Medal in Gold (2000), the American Chemical Society's F. H. Field und J. L. Franklin Award (2001), the Otto Hahn Award for Chemistry and Physics (2003), the Erwin Schrödinger Award (2008), the European Academy of Sciences' Blaise Pascal Medal in Chemistry (2011), the Officer's Cross of the Order of Merit of the Federal Republic of Germany (2011) and the Göttingen Academy of Sciences' Lichtenberg Medal (2012) and the WATOC Schrödinger Medal 2015.
+Thomson Medal in Gold (1994), the German-Israeli Lise Meitner-Alexander von Humboldt Award (1997), the German Chemical Society's Liebig Medal (1998), the ETH Zurich's Prelog Medal in Gold (2000), the American Chemical Society's F. H. Field und J. L. Franklin Award (2001), the Otto Hahn Award for Chemistry and Physics (2003), the Erwin Schrödinger Award (2008), the European Academy of Sciences' Blaise Pascal Medal in Chemistry (2011), the Officer's Cross of the Order of Merit of the Federal Republic of Germany (2011), the Göttingen Academy of Sciences' Lichtenberg Medal (2012) and the WATOC Schrödinger Medal 2015.

 Helmut Schwarz was one of the first new members to be accepted into the Erfurt Academy of Arts and Sciences when it reopened in 1991.
 Amongst others, he is also a member of the German Academy of Sciences (Leopoldina), the Academia Europaea (London), a corresponding member of the Göttingen Academy of Sciences, honorary member of the Learned Society of the Czech Republic (Prague), fellow of the Institute for Scientific Information Database of Highly Cited Researchers, member of the German Academy of Engineering, foreign fellow of the Estonian Academy of Sciences (Tallinn), member of the European Academy of Sciences and Arts (Salzburg), member of the European Academy of Sciences (Liège), fellow of the American Academy of Arts and Sciences (Cambridge/MA), foreign fellow of the National Academy of Sciences, India, as well as fellow of the Academy of Sciences of Moldova.

 Furthermore, he was one of the founding members of the Berlin-Brandenburg Academy of Sciences and Humanities and served as Vice-President from 1998 to 2003.
-The Israel Institute of Technology TECHNION in Haifa (Israel), the Hebrew University of Jerusalem (Israel), the University of Innsbruck (Austria), the Weizmann Institute of Science Rehovot (Israel), the ETH Zurich, Sofia University "St. Kliment Ohridski", the Hanyang University Seoul and the Academy of Sciences Moldova have all awarded him honorary doctorates.
+The Israel Institute of Technology TECHNION in Haifa (Israel), the Hebrew University of Jerusalem (Israel), the University of Innsbruck (Austria), the Weizmann Institute of Science Rehovot (Israel), the ETH Zurich (Switzerland), Sofia University "St. Kliment Ohridski" (Bulgaria), the Hanyang University Seoul (South Korea) and the Academy of Sciences of Moldova have all awarded him honorary doctorates.

 In addition to his research work, Helmut Schwarz is a busy editor and member of the editorial board of various scientific journals as well as having made a name for himself as a science policy expert.
 From 2001 to 2007, he was Vice President of the German Research Foundation (DFG).